 SeatGeek’s integration of Sift Science was easy, with 1-2 engineers dedicated to the process.
 Once the solution was fully imbedded in their internal order management system – using Sift Science’s simple API webhook – the SeatGeek team focused on leveraging their new tool.
 Nicole Grazioso joined SeatGeek as the Payments & Risk Manager and was tasked with building a team, creating a fraud management process, and bringing down the chargeback rate.
 Nicole’s experience working in customer service and investigating suspicious behavior meant that she was well-equipped to focus on maintaining a customer-first purchasing experience while developing effective fraud workflows.

 As Nicole’s fraud team grew from one to five, their first order of business was developing a method of programmatically reviewing orders specifically in Sift Science.
-Fraud management at SeatGeek is built upon the Sift Science solution, with payment and, increasingly, content abuse findings providing insights into both good and bad buyer behavior.
+Fraud management at SeatGeek is built upon the Sift Science solution, with payment abuse and content abuse both providing insights into how trustworthy a buyer or seller is.
 SeatGeek relies on Sift Scores to quickly and efficiently identify users’ riskiness, and this real-time information allows them to dynamically update checkout flows for buyers, depending on their likelihood of fraudulence.

 “Sift Science has changed the way that we work internally and how the site works.
 We’ve begun to rely on the Sift Score programmatically, as well as within our workflow.”